yannikschaelte/jabbar/README.rst

    75% |█████████████████      | 750/1000

-It is lightweight, and easy to use and modify.
+It is lightweight, easy to use and customizable.
-As a special feature, it can deal with more items than expected, e.g.
+As a special feature, it gracefully deals with seeing more items than expected, e.g. 1100/1000.
-1100/1000.

 Install
 -------

-jabbar can be installed from `PyPI <https://pypi.org/project/jabbar>`_ via
+jabbar can be installed from `PyPI <https://pypi.org/project/jabbar>`_ via your favorite shell:

 .. code-block:: sh

    $ pip install jabbar

-or from the latest code on `GitHub <https://github.com/yannikschaelte/jabbar>`_ with
+or from the latest code on `GitHub <https://github.com/yannikschaelte/jabbar>`_ with:

 .. code-block:: sh